-6. Challenges in Architecture and Management - the road ahead
+6 Challenges in architecture and management - the road ahead

-A key problem with the word 'architecture' in the title is, that it assumes the existence of a masterplan and a supervisor in the creation of a structure.
+A key problem with the word 'architecture' in the title is that it assumes the existence of a master plan and a supervisor in the creation of a structure.
 That is not the case in Europe.
-When looking at the EU's institutional structure -also, possibly even particularly so, in international development- speaking mildly, it looks complex: 27+1 donors.
-When taking into account that development policy is a complex policy in itself, several sub-systems are to be included (trade, security, etc.).
-And even when only focusing on the Community policy on international development, we find a number of instruments (from the budget and the EDF).
-It has to be emphasised that it is much less of a mess than it used to be - but overall, the system of European development cooperation is still a mess.
+When looking at the EU's institutional structure - particularly in the field of international development - speaking mildly, it looks complex: 27+1 donors.
+When taking into account that development policy is a complex policy area in itself, several sub-systems are to be included (trade, security, etc.).
+And even when only focusing on the Community policy on international development assistance, we find a number of instruments (from the budget and the EDF).
+It has to be emphasised that it is much less of a mess than it used to be and the Commission has done much of its homework.
+Yet, not all issues have been addressed.

-The DAC in its latest peer review (June 2007) speaks of "historical mosaic of actions" (former colonies, new neighbourhood, etc.) and a "layering of objectives and procedures" which has left the European Commission "with a reputation for bureaucratic complexity" (DAC 2007).
+The DAC in its latest peer review (June 2007) speaks of a "historical mosaic of actions" (former colonies, new neighbourhood, etc.) and a "layering of objectives and procedures" which has left the European Commission "with a reputation for bureaucratic complexity" (DAC 2007).
 Increasingly, the DAC writes, the EU "sees development actions as an instrument of foreign policy" (DAC 2007) which results in European institutions working in a (ever) more complex and political system.
 For this system, at least four specific challenges can be identified:

-- (a) the increasing partner country orientation as demanded by the Paris Declaration, - (b) how to organise a sensible division of labour in this complex system in order to reduce double work and transaction costs for partners, - (c) what share of the budget should be spent on international development, and - (d) pending reforms with the Lisbon treaty in the area of foreign policy with likely effects on development policy.
+- a) the increasing partner country orientation as demanded by the Paris Declaration, - b) how to organise a sensible division of labour in this complex system in order to reduce double work and transaction costs for partners, - c) what share of the budget should be spent on international development, and - d) pending reforms with the Lisbon treaty in the area of foreign policy with likely effects on development policy.